john-97/wdi-17/project-4/readme.md

 open Android Studio, click on the **configure** button, open **AVD Manager**, start AVD by clicking the Play button.
 * **Downloading React-Native** ```npm install -g react-native-cli```
 * **Starting Front-End Development Server**
-Go into your cloned folder before doing the following:
+Go into the root of the cloned folder before doing the following:
 ```
 cd project-4/client
 npm install